benckx/liquibase-jooq-codegen-example/README.md

 To run it locally:

 * `./gradlew clean build` to generate the jOOQ DAO code
-* Run the main class
+* `GenCodeTest` contains an example of how to use the generated code

 # TODO